openhab/openhab-android/docs/USAGE.md

 | 10         | Tasker plugin is disabled                                                                                                                                                                                  |
 | 11         | The app couldn't establish a connection                                                                                                                                                                    |
 | 1000+      | A connection was established, but an error occurred.
 The error code is 1000 + the HTTP code, e.g. 1401 means [Unauthenticated](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_client_errors). |

+### Quick Access Device Controls

+openHAB supports the device controls introduced in Android 11: https://www.android.com/intl/en_US/android-11/#a11-device-controls-article
+When using a [semantic model](https://www.openhab.org/docs/tutorial/model.html#semantic-model) the location and/or equipment name can be shown in the tiles.

 ## Multi server support